 While owning property on the mountain outside of Livingston, Montana, her inspiration was enhanced by living in full view of the Crazy mountains, and the history of her land as camping and buffalo hunting grounds for the Crow Indian Tribe.

 During her time in the Blue Ridge Mountains of Virginia, Johanna successfully showed and sold her work in local galleries in Virginia, Maryland, and West Virginia.
 Johnna's work has been juried into local and regional art shows, including Art at the Mill, held at historic Burwell-Morgan Mill in Millwood, Virginia.
 A past member of Valley Educational Center for Creative Arts, she participated in VECCA sponsored shows, winning awards for her work.
-Previous galleries representing Johanna's work were; Tracy's Studio in the Woods, New Market, VA, Lost River Artisan's Cooperative, Lost River, WV, VECCA, Woodstock, VA, The Sante Fe Gallery in New Market, MD, and The Buckhorn Art Gallery, Livingston, MT.
+Previous galleries representing Johanna's work were; Tracy's Studio in the Woods, New Market, VA, Lost River Artisan's Cooperative, Lost River, WV, VECCA, Woodstock, VA, The Sante Fe Gallery in New Market, MD, The Buckhorn Art Gallery, and Rainbow Ark, Livingston, MT.